 For this asana, you need to lie down on your back on the floor and straighten your legs and allow them to fall open in a natural position.
 Now, relax your arms by your sides and turn them up so that your palms face the sky.
 After you have lied down in the most comfortable position, just close your eyes and concentrate on your breathing, relaxing every part of your body.
 This asana is not as easy as it sounds!
 You need to pay attention to the alignment of your body so that you can feel light and stay relaxed.

 Lie down on your chest.
 Then, placing your palms under your shoulders, try to raise your upper body as much as you can.
-Bend backwards as much as possible as you inhale and then bring your body back down while breathing out.
+Bend backward as much as possible as you inhale and then bring your body back down while breathing out.
 “The cobra pose helps the body to reduce stress and fatigue, thus helping in better concentration levels.
-This pose is most beneficial to students and can help them in their academics,” says Kiera Alan, the students’ counsellor associated with MyAssignmenthelp.
+This pose is most beneficial to students and can help them in their academics,” says Kiera Alan.

 YOGA POSES FOR A HEALTHY BODY